-The Adept Lynx platform's four rear-facing sonar are for obstacle-sensing while backing up.
+The Adept Lynx platform's two rear-facing sonar pairs are for obstacle-sensing while backing up.
 The range is up to 5 m (16 ft), though the typical accurate range is only up to 2 m (10 ft).
+Each pair consists of one emitter and one receiver.
+The sonar emitters and receivers are identical physically, but the platform uses them differently.

-Note that the only two times the platform will back up is when docking on the docking station, or when the bumper has hit an obstacle.
+The only two times the platform will back up is when docking on the docking station, or when the bumper has hit an obstacle.
 In the latter case, the platform will back up just enough so that it can rotate without touching the obstacle.